teemukin65/tarinapeli_s/doc/Concept_Dictionary.markdown

 |Aftermath * Writing completed for all stories, reading only]

 PlayersLink := * personal URL link for the player to access the game.
+        * accessible view depends on game and player status

 Player := EMailAddress + (NickName)